Wine Tasting Itinerary: Alexander, Dry Creek and Russian River Valleys in 3 Days

 Further down the road, turn off onto Fulton Road to visit one of the biggest names in Sonoma County wines: Kendall-Jackson Wine Estates & Garden.
 The large estate, complete with lavish gardens, offers guests the chance to build their own tasting flights with four choices from a seasonal selection of eight classic or reserve wines.

 Finish your long wine weekend in Santa Rosa, Sonoma County's largest city.
-Not far from Kendall Jackson, on Redwood Highway, stop for the night at the Vintners Inn.
+Not far from Kendall Jackson, on Redwood Highway, stop for the night at the Vintners Resort.
 Surrounded by nearly 100 acres of vineyards, this is wine country luxury at its best.
 The inn's on-site restaurant, John Ash & Co., bears the name of one of the area's most legendary chefs.

 Smaller, B&B-style accommodations also shine in Santa Rosa.
 For example, book a room at the vibrant Gables Wine Country Inn for colorful, Victorian elegance.